scuzzydude/asimov/asimov.md

 ### Scoot of Agency (SOA)

 A Scoot of Agency (SOA) would work like this: A Scoot is minted with a creative artist and the scoot trustee hires an agent.[^47] This could be at the sole discretion of the trustee or an elective process by the scootage.
 For this example, the SOA receives twice the standard agent's percentage of an artist's income - 20%.
 The exact percentage doesn't matter.
-The Scoot just needs to collect more in total than the agent's percentage, and it needs to be fixed in proportion to the agents commission.
+The Scoot just needs to collect more in total than the agent's percentage, and it needs to be fixed in proportion to the agent's commission.

 Income to the SOA is paid out to an agent at his standard rate, for an example 10%.
 This leaves 10% of the income held by the Scoot.
 With that 10% the trustee may buy the scoot on open market, decreasing dilution which might increase the value of the scoot in terms of asimov.
 This is a function of income in the present.
-Or, based on the elective direction of the scootage (which in many cases will be in the majority control of the artist) it may keep some of the 10% as a reserve.
+Or, based on the elective direction of the scootage (which in many cases will be in the majority control of the artist), it may keep some of the 10% as a reserve.
 The Scoot may finance projects for the artist, or it may commit to other Scoot that the artist is interested in.
 This scoot could also be used in collaborative efforts with other pledges.

 When the agent is hired, he is awarded options to buy some amount of scoot at the current valuation, and right to sell the scoot back at market price either at the end of a term, or when the relationship is terminated.

 There will be two types of players in the trade of SOA.
 Speculators in vanity -- who feel the artist may not have long term genius but will have a high income for some period during their lifetime.
-And investors in genius -- people who feel the artist will leave a mark on culture beyond their lifetime.
+And, investors in genius -- people who feel the artist will leave a mark on culture beyond their lifetime.

 An artist with a liquid pool of scoot should be able to gauge public sentiment by polling or formal elections.
 Direction to decrease dilution would be an indicator that the world thinks his talent is transient.
 Direction to invest income in future projects would be a good indicator that the world thinks he might have some lasting genius.